Each situation needs to be appraised and assessed independently in advance to effectively manage the risk.

 There are many hazards associated with confined space working.
 Some of the conditions may already be present but some may arise from the work being carried out, e.g. dust from a portable grinder, welding fumes and fumes from solvents or adhesives and other hazardous substances.

-A lack of oxygen – this can occur when reactions occur in the confined space such as the formation of rust in steel tanks and the reaction of soil with the atmosphere in a trench.
+A lack of oxygen – this can occur when reactions occur in a confined space such as the formation of rust in steel tanks and the reaction of soil with the atmosphere in a trench.

 Liquids and solids – which can suddenly fill the space for example a burst mains water pipe or free-flowing solids such as grain in a silo.